niivu/resource-redirect-icon-themes/README.md

 > [!NOTE]
 > After applying the theme, you may not see immediate results due to Windows icon caching.
 You can use [the script to clear icon cache](https://github.com/niivu/resource-redirect-icon-themes/blob/main/Scripts/Clear_icon_cache.bat).

-> [!NOTE]
-> By default, icons of folders with thumbnail previews aren't replaced.
-There
-> are two possible solutions:
-> * Enable the "Redirect all loaded resources" option in the "Resource Redirect"
->   mod settings.
-> * Disable folder thumbnails in the Windows Explorer settings:
->   * Press Win+R to open the Run dialog.
->   * Type `control folders` and press Enter.
->   * In the Folder Options window, go to the "View" tab.
->   * Check the "Always show icons, never thumbnails" option.
->   * Click "OK".

 > [!CAUTION]
 > Don't move the theme files or change their filenames unless you know how the theme redirection works!